simran160/Unsupervised-Misinformation-Detection-with-Incremental-K-Means/README.md

 Unsupervised Misinformation Detection with Incremental K-Means
 ==============================================================

 This repository contains my implementation of the unsupervised misinformation detection model using incremental K-Means, inspired by the research paper "Unsupervised Misinformation Detection Model using Incremental K-Means Algorithm" by Yashoda Barve and Jatinderkumar R. Saini.
-The project focuses on clustering misinformation (such as fake news) in health-related datasets, adapting to new data over time without requiring labeled examples.
+The project focuses on clustering misinformation (such as fake news), adapting to new data over time without requiring labeled examples.

 Overview
 --------